Blooym/nael/README.md

 </PropertyGroup>
 ```

-You will now be able to use the `DALAMUD_HOME` environment variable to override the default DalamudLibPath and use Nael to manage your Dalamud version instead - if `DALAMUD_HOME` isn't set the per-platform paths will be used instead.
+You will now be able to use the `DALAMUD_HOME` environment variable to override the default DalamudLibPath and use nael to manage your Dalamud version instead - if `DALAMUD_HOME` isn't set the per-platform paths will be used instead.

 ## Examples